Nomanishaq/Ilma-University-Management-System/readme.md

    .
 Commit your changes and push to your forked repository.
    .
 Submit a pull request for review.
 10. **Credits**
    .
-Developed by SohaibKhaliq
+Developed by Noman Ishaq
    .
-For inquiries or support, contact [sohaibkhaliq510@gmail.com].
+For inquiries or support, contact [nomanishaq251@gmail.com].